NLion74/Matrix-Notifier/README.md

 X-Markdown(Case Sensitive) - Markdown(Case Insensitive), m(Case Insensitive)
 ```

-Alternatively if you could use the Web UI to send messages, which looks like this:
+Alternatively you could use the Web UI to send messages, which looks like this:

 ![webui.png](assets/webui.png)